 As one of the requirements for some courses at Alexander College, students may have to officially complete a Citations Skill.
 The workshop is designed for self-study, and the Exit Quiz will determine if you pass.

 Even if it is not part of your course requirement, we still recommend checking out the Citations Skills course, as learning how to properly cite sources for assignments, papers and general projects can help you avoid getting into trouble for plagiarism.

 You can access the Citations Skills course via the Student Support hub on Canvas.

 After self-registering, work through the material in order by viewing the PowerPoints and attempting the practice quizzes.

 The course is set up to unlock each part once you have passed.
 If it has not been unlocked – you have not passed!

 You must work through the material in order and score at least 8 out of 10 in all three practice quizzes to unlock pass the Exit Quiz.

 All our quizzes are open book – this means you can use your style guide to help you!

 Once you have worked through the material, the Exit Quizzes will be unlocked.

-Here, you can find the guides, examples, and video links to set up your assignment in one of the three citation styles.
+Here, you can find the guides, examples, and video links to set up your assignment in APA, MLA, or CMS style.